ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/source-code-surveys/numerical-data.md

 editor to answer all of the questions in the `writing/reflection.md` file.
 Since this is a source code survey, you should provide output from running each of the provided Python programs on your own laptop and then explain how the program's source code produced that output.
-A specific goal for this assignment is to ensure that you understand how Python programs can correctly use modular arithmetic and floating point numbers.
+A specific goal for this project is to ensure that you understand how Python programs should correctly use modular arithmetic and floating point numbers to achieve a practical goal.

 ## Project Assessment

-Since this project is an engineering effort, it is aligned with the **evaluating** and **creating** levels of [Bloom's taxonomy](proactive-learning/blooms-taxonomy/).
+Since this project is source code survey, it is aligned with the **remembering** and **understanding** levels of [Bloom's taxonomy](proactive-learning/blooms-taxonomy/).
 You can learn more about how a proactive programming expert will assess your work by examining the [assessment strategy](/proactive-learning/assessment-strategy/).
-From the start to the end of this project you may make an unlimited number of reattempts at submitting source code and technical writing that meet all aspects of the project's specification.
+From the start to the end of this project you may make an unlimited number of reattempts at submitting source code and technical writing that meet the project's specification.

 ## Seeking Assistance